Community Action Partnership of Strafford County programs.

 Both community and parental involvement is strongly encouraged by the community action agency.
 Depending on each family’s needs, part time day services are available either at local centers in your town or in the home, and each child is provided with services according to their needs.

 The workshops from WIA includes ability and skill assessments, the development of an individualized employment plan, interviewing strategies, goal setting, resume creation, and training for in-demand occupations through NH Works offices statewide.
-Support services organized by Community Action Partnership of Strafford County, such as day care and transportation assistance, are also available for those with a low income.
+Support services organized by Community Action Partnership of Strafford County, such as day care and transportation assistance as well as information on work at home positions, are also available for those with a low income.

 Additional employment resources from Workplace Success have been providing job skills training and volunteer placement for the New Hampshire Employment Program.
 It targets Temporary Assistance for Needy Families (TANF) recipients who are re-entering the workforce and at the same time need the income for supporting their families and paying the bills.
 Activities include course work in the classroom, literacy classes and computer training, as well as support and liaison services.